Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Replace upfront capital expenses with low variable costs

-Question 37

-A company is using CloudTrail to simplify operational analysis and troubleshooting. _When tracking user activity, which content fields does CloudTrail track when a user accesses the AWS Management Console?_
+Q37: A company is using CloudTrail to simplify operational analysis and troubleshooting. _When tracking user activity, which content fields does CloudTrail track when a user accesses the AWS Management Console?_
 (Choose 2)

-- Region
-- Username
+**Region**, **Username**

+> CloudTrail tracks the AWS Region that the request was made to, such as us-east-1.

+> CloudTrail allows you to track the username.

 Question 38